-In accordance with the UAE Federal Law No. (2) of 2015, as amended, as amended, concerning Commercial Companies and the Company's Articles of Association, 10% of profit is to be transferred to non-distributable legal reserve until the balance of the legal reserve equals 50% of the Company's paid up share capital.
+In accordance with the UAE Federal Law No. (32) of 2021 concerning Commercial Companies and the Company's Articles of Association, 10% of profit is to be transferred to non-distributable legal reserve until the balance of the legal reserve equals 50% of the Company's paid up share capital.
 This reserve is not available for dividend distribution